chloelaignel31-boop/Laignel.Chloe/readme.md

 This step performs statistical analyses and generates the following outputs in the /figures folder:

 - Table 1.
 Comparison of included and excluded patients at baseline
 - Figure 4.
+QQplot Delta 6MWT
+- Figure 5.
 Distribution of PedsQL Scores Before and After Intervention
-- Figure 5.
+- Figure 6.
 Correlation between quality of life and functional capacity (6MWT)

 Statistical results are saved in the /results folder:

+- Shapiro test results
+- Paired T test results
 - Wilcoxon test results
 - Spearman correlation results